Devon Ferguson

 You can cook at temperatures that range from low and slow to fast and hot with complete confidence.

-With a wide temperature range and high-temperature powder coating for its heavy-duty steel body, these pellet smokers will provide years of delicious wood-fired flavor.
+With a wide temperature range and high-temperature powder coating for its heavy-duty steel body, these pellet smokers can provide years of delicious wood-fired flavor.

 The versatility allows me to cook my meat creatively and produce superb results.